The band structure of a model of spatial random permutation: The critical regime: Large deviations and variational problems

 Rather than work in the most general setting, let us specialise immediately to the case relevant to us.
 Recall from Section \ref{s:h} that $\Psi$ denotes the centred, almost surely continuous Gaussian field on $\mathbb{R}^d$ with covariance given by the Laplacian kernel \eqref{e:la}.
 Recall also from Section~\ref{s:vf} the entropy functional $I$ associated to $\Psi$.
 For each $c > 0$ we denote by $I_c$ the analogous entropy function on $f \in C[0, c]^d$, defined by

-Equip the set $C[0, c]^d$ with usual topology generated by the sup-norm.
-Since this space is compact, it is well-known \cite{DV76} that $\Psi|_{[0, c]^d}$ satisfies a large deviation principle (LDP) with rate function given by $I_c$; more precisely,
+Equip the set $C[0, c]^d$ with the usual topology generated by the sup-norm.
+Since this space is separable, it is well-known \cite{DV76} that $\Psi|_{[0, c]^d}$ satisfies a large deviation principle (LDP) with rate function given by $I_c$; more precisely,

 and

 It was shown in \cite[Section 3]{V66} (see also \cite[Theorem 1.4]{ER82}) that the existence of the LDP implies a version of Varadhan's lemma for sequences of converging functionals that satisfy a set of conditions.
 Again we state this result only in the case relevant to us, that of functionals on the product space $C[0,c]^d \times C[0,c]^d$: